Northeast Ohio Correctional Center Correction Officer Skyler Herring indicted for bribery

 In all cases, the sentence will not exceed the statutory maximum and in most cases it will be less than the maximum.

-This investigation was conducted by the Cleveland Division of the FBI and is being prosecuted by Assistant U.S. Attorney Justin Seabury Gould.
+This investigation was conducted by the Department of Justice Office of the Inspector General and the Cleveland Division of FBI.
+This case is being prosecuted by Assistant U.S. Attorney Justin Seabury Gould.